-The blades are very strong and sharp, but they DO NOT need to be sharpened with a regular stone like we mentioned earlier.
+The blades are very strong and sharp, but they DO NOT need to be sharpened with a regular stone as we mentioned earlier.
 A quick stropping with the back of an old belt will do the trick to keep these blades sharp as can be.

-For an all-purpose glove I love the Bellingham Nitrile Dipped Gloves.
+For an all-purpose glove, I love the Bellingham Nitrile Dipped Gloves.
 I use them every day at my job and can’t be happier with their performance.
 They provided protection from glass, blades, rocks, and splinters.
 The only hang-up is that if you cut through them, it’s time to buy a new pair of gloves.

 - Whittling Twigs and Branches: A perfect book for when you’re practicing some of the smaller, finer projects around the campfire.